Skip to main content

 • b2{b}_{{2}} and b3{b}_{{3}} are a protobuf encoded field-value pair indicating the used key type (field 1{1} of value 1{1} implies ED25519).

-• b4{b}_{{4}}, b5{b}_{{5}} and b6..37{b}_{{{6}.{.37}}} are a protobuf encoded field-value pair where b5{b}_{{5}} indicates the length of the public key followed by the the raw ED25519 public key itself, which varies for each Polkadot Host and is always 32 bytes (field 2{2} contains the public key, which has a field value length prefix).
+• b4{b}_{{4}}, b5{b}_{{5}} and b6..37{b}_{{{6}.{.37}}} are a protobuf encoded field-value pair where b5{b}_{{5}} indicates the length of the public key followed by the raw ED25519 public key itself, which varies for each Polkadot Host and is always 32 bytes (field 2{2} contains the public key, which has a field value length prefix).

-The Polkadot Host uses various mechanisms to find peers within the network, to establish and maintain a list of peers and to share that list with other peers from the network as follows:
+The Polkadot Host uses various mechanisms to find peers within the network, to establish and maintain a list of peers, and to share that list with other peers from the network as follows:

 • mDNS is a protocol that performs a broadcast to the local network.
 Nodes that might be listening can respond to the broadcast.
 The libp2p mDNS specification defines this process in more detail.
 This protocol is an optional implementation detail for Polkadot Host implementers and is not required to participate in the Polkadot network.